Configuring BoostSecurity scanner modules with your Continuous Integration (CI)¶

 uses: actions/checkout@v3

-- name: Run Native Scanner
+- name: Run Semgrep Scanner

 uses: boostsecurityio/boostsec-scanner-github@v4